 Gone are the days when circular Lazy Susans used to be the only effective solution to deal with blind corners in base kitchen cabinets.
 Thanks to the cutting-edge innovation in the kitchen cabinetry industry, today, we have many effective alternatives to choose from.

 Blind corner pullouts are some of the popular solutions when it comes to dealing with tricky kitchen corners.
 When closed, they look very tidy and blend in.

 Corner Cabinets Ideas #3: Use Swing-Out Corner Cabinets

 There is much to be said for swing-out corner cabinets.
-They offer the full space while having easily assessable fixed wire shelves.
-These corner units are exceptionally useful for bottles, preserves, jams etc., all of which need easy viewing access.
+They offer full space while having easily assessable fixed wire shelves.
+These corner units are exceptionally useful for bottles, preserves, jams, etc., all of which need easy viewing access.

 Corner Cabinets Ideas #4: Diagonal Corner Sink Base Cabinet

 Diagonal corner sink cabinets are a great alternative to Lazy Susan kitchen cabinets.
 Unlike the classic, round Lazy Susan cabinet which suffers from narrow doors, the doors of these diagonal corner sink base cabinets are fairly wide, offering full access to the remote corners.

 Corner Cabinets Ideas #5: Classic Lazy Susan Cabinets